yerconunez/TestBackend/Readme.md

 ## Steps to run test

-    1. Clonar proyecto **git clone https://github.com/yerconunez/TestBackend.git** into cd  ApiBackend.
+    1. Run the command: git clone https://github.com/yerconunez/TestBackend.git
-    2. Run the command:  **docker-compose up -d**.
+    2. Run the command: docker-compose up -d
-    3. Run the command: **docker exec -it apibackend_app_1 /bin/bash** to enter to container docker.
+    3. To enter to container docker run the command: docker exec -it apibackend_app_1 /bin/bash
-    4. After that run: **cd..** to change directory to /var/www from /var/www/html.
+    4. To change directory to /var/www/ run the command: cd..
-    5. Run:**php artisan key:generate**.
+    5. Run command: php artisan key:generate
-    6. Run:**php artisan cache:clear**.
+    6. Run command: php artisan cache:clear
-    7. Run:**php artisan jwt:secret**.
+    7. Run command: php artisan jwt:secret
-    7. Run: **exit to log out from container's bash**.
+    7. To log out from container run command: exit
-    8. Once you finish the test run: **docker-compose down** to shut down the services and remove the images.
+    8. To end the test run: docker-compose down

 ## Routes API Backend
-The information of API is in file api.raml.
+The specific information of API is in the file api.raml.
 The route base of API: localhost:8080/api/

 | Route  | Method  |  JWT Token  |  Parameters                       |
 |--------|---------|-------------|-----------------------------------|